 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the carton it came in, tightly closed, and out of reach of children.
 Once a vial or prefilled syringe has been taken out of its carton, keep it covered to protect it from room light until the dose is given.
 Store darbepoetin alfa injection in the refrigerator, but do not freeze it.
-Throw away any medication that has been frozen or is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+Discard any medication that has been frozen.

 What should I do in case of OVERDOSE?